Updated Sept. 2021

 Chicagoland School Accident Attorneys.
 We Help Victims.

-The Attorneys at Friend, Levinson & Turner are knowledgeable and expert in representing those who harmed by the negligence or carelessness of others.
+The Attorneys at Friend, Levinson & Turner are knowledgeable and experts in representing those who harmed by the negligence or carelessness of others.
 Claims for victims of tragedies in school zones and while children are traveling to school are complex and frequently multi-dimensional.

 Insurance companies rely on professional adjusters to negotiate and fight accident claims.
 In order to deal with these professionals, you need a skilled attorney to protect your rights.
 We know your rights and the applicable laws.
 We are your advocates.
 We are experts at negotiating with powerful insurance companies.
 50-years of experience counts.